 Players begin by exploring Gelp Manor, searching for evidence to establish an alibi and suggest a plausible murderer, means, and motive for killing the victim.
 The more evidence revealed, the more lethal accusations become.
 By the game’s end, it’s an amusing war of words as players attempt to bring down the innocent and condemn the guilty

 A deadly scream abruptly awakes you on an otherwise peaceful Sunday morning at Gelp Manor.
 There has been a murder, and you are one of five suspects being held for police questioning.

 Your mind races as you think about recent activities and your connection with the victim, things that could easily make you the prime suspect.
-To avoid conviction, you grab your journal and begin crafting a tale that explains what you saw over the weekend - a tale that casts suspicion on others.
+You quickly get dressed and start searching Gelp Manor for evidence, crafting a story based on what you saw over the weekend - a story that casts suspicion upon others.

-You'll enjoy embellishing your statements and weaving a convincing story of evil intent.
-After sharing the last story, discuss who had the best accusation and story and guess who won.
-Then, everyone reveals their final score.
-The player with the most credibility points wins the game and avoids being taken to the police station for indictment and conviction (at least for now).
+You'll enjoy weaving a convincing story of evil intent.
+The player with the most integrity points wins the game and avoids being taken to the police station for indictment and conviction (at least for now).

 |April 30, 2022

 |Accusations web site